 In recent years, Graduate Medical Education has been placing more emphasis on “Wellness” for trainees, a topic that is difficult to define.
 The ACGME launched the Physician Well-Being Initiative in partnership with the medical community to promote “joy and meaning in work” while reducing burnout.
 At annual academic conferences, there have been multiple sessions that focused on wellness and how to improve the happiness and well-being among residents, fellows, and faculty members.
 Program Directors across the country have implemented strategies to ensure that trainees are not overworking, have access to stress management training, and have a proper support system in place.
 However, one area in the learning environment that rarely comes up in the wellness discussion is technology.

-Organize Documents in One Easily Accessible Location
+Keep Documents Organized in One Easily Accessible Location

 Update Residency Management Software

 Program Administrators grow frustrated when residents are non-compliant with required tasks in the institution’s residency management software (RMS).
 But in most instances, the culprit isn’t an underperforming resident – it’s poor usability.
 Many trainees may be tech-savvy, but this doesn’t mean they’re efficient.
 And it’s the lack of efficiency that leads to non-compliance.
 Instead of getting angry, Administrators need to talk to residents to understand their user experience.

 One way to address the issue is to train residents adequately, inclusive of sharing tips to maximize productivity.
 However, a superior option is to upgrade to a better RMS that provides a more functional and engaging experience.

 In doing so, it’s critical to prioritize usability.
 The Medtrics team is laser-focused on the user experience at every stage of the product development process, and our product design is led by a physician who understands the nuances of clinical training.
 We’ve built a product that helps create a more productive and collaborative atmosphere and that improves resident performance and wellness – a win-win for everyone involved.